lecode-official/deepl-dotnet/documentation/translating-text.md

 | Russian | RU | `Language.Russian` |
 | Japanese | JA | `Language.Japanese` |
 | Chinese | ZH | `Language.Chinese` |

+> **IMPORTANT**: Please note that Brazilian Portuguese (PT-BR) is only supported as a target language and not as a source language.
+Portuguese (PT) includes all varieties of Portuguese including Brazilian Portuguese.

 Every translation method has an overload that accepts the language code as a string.
 For your convenience, there is also the `Language` enumeration, which contains all languages (supported as of May, 2020).
 Furthermore, the source or target language can also be specified as an instance of `SupportedLanguage`.
 A list of all supported languages can be retrieved using the `GetSupportedLanguagesAsync` method.
 For further information see ["Listing Supported Languages"](https://github.com/lecode-official/deepl-dotnet/blob/master/documentation/other-functions.md#listing-supported-languages).
 This is helpful for inclusion in user interfaces or in case a new supported language is added, but DeepL.NET has not been updated to include it.